(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

 - Create a plan like a separation agreement.
 This type of postnup sets the scenario for how things would go in the case of a divorce.
 It spells out child custody, child support, and spousal support, as well as the division of assets and liabilities after divorce.

 What Does a Postnuptial Agreement Include?

 What can and cannot be included in a postnuptial agreement is up to each state.
-Below is a general list of what one may include:
+Below is a general list of what one may consist of: